 Artificial Habitat illumination

-Using accelerated streams of projectiles or particles to either transfer momentum or even support a large structure.
+Using accelerated streams of projectiles or particles to either transfer momentum or support a large structure.

 - Matrioshka Brain - Text by Steve Bowers